Are you accepting new patients?

 Can you replace missing teeth?

 Dr. Trinkner offers several options for patients with missing teeth.
 Implant dentistry is one of our strengths.
-In addition, Dr. Trinkner offers exceptional bridgework.
+Also, Dr. Trinkner offers exceptional bridgework.

 Do you offer oral cancer screenings?